aftersound/weave/docs/lifecycle-management-under-cap-component-structure.md

 ```

 - wait for a few seconds
-- try hit http://localhost/echo?q1=q1v1&q2=q2v1&q2=q2v2&q3=q3v1&q4=q4v1 again, the service should be available now.
+- try hit service endpoint again, a service should be available at path /echo

-A service available at path /echo is materialized once above service metadata is loaded by Weave Service Framework runtime.
-If you'd like
-to hand on it, [Weave docker image](https://hub.docker.com/r/aftersound/weave) is available.
+If you'd like to have a hands-on, try [Weave docker image](https://hub.docker.com/r/aftersound/weave) on your computer.

 You might get a sense now,
 - service executor is not a service or any service.